Committed to improving the lives of children

 Rokey Suleman

-Rokey Suleman is Executive Director of the Washington, DC Board of Elections and Ethics.
-He previously served as the General Registrar for Fairfax County (VA), and Assistant Director of the Trumbull County (OH) Board of Elections.
+Rokey Suleman currently serves as an Elections Analyst at the National Democratic Institute for International Affairs (NDI).
+He was previously the Executive Director of the Washington, DC Board of Elections and Ethics, and before that served as the General Registrar for Fairfax County (VA), and Assistant Director of the Trumbull County (OH) Board of Elections.

 Rokey received an MA in Public Administration from the University of Akron and a BA in History from Youngstown State University.